MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 Whenever the web service is deployed or updated, a Swagger-based JSON file is automatically generated.
 This file defines the service and is used to consume the service by other authenticated users on various platforms and in various languages.

 You can make it easy for others to find your web services by providing them with the name and version of the web service.

-Using the name and version, users can get the Swagger file they need to consume the web service directly in R, Python, or via the API.
+Using that name and version, users can retrieve the Swagger file to consume the web service directly in R, Python, or via the API.

 ### Who consumes web services

-+ Data scientists may want to explore and consume the services directly [in R using the mrsdeploy package](../operationalize/how-to-consume-web-service-interact-in-r.md#consume-service) or [in Python using the azureml-model-management-sdk package](../operationalize/python/how-to-consume-web-services.md#consume-service).
++ Data scientists who want to explore and consume the services directly [in R](../operationalize/how-to-consume-web-service-interact-in-r.md#consume-service) and [in Python](../operationalize/python/how-to-consume-web-services.md#consume-service).

-+ Quality engineers might want to bring the models in these web services into validation and monitoring cycles.
++ Quality engineers who want to bring the models in these web services into validation and monitoring cycles.

-+ Application developers can call and integrate a web service into their applications.
++ Application developers who want to call and integrate a web service into their applications.
 Using the Swagger-based JSON file, application developers can generate client libraries for integration.
 Read "[How to integrate web services and authentication into your application](how-to-build-api-clients-from-swagger-for-app-integration.md)" for more details.

 ### How are web services consumed